-Digital marketing is an entirely different beast than traditional types of marketing, though with the same goals in mind: customer acquisition and retention.
-Digital marketing appears in a variety of forms across the internet—from pop-ups to YouTube commercials to targeted ads.
+Digital marketing is a different beast than traditional marketing strategies, though the same goals apply: acquire and retain customers.
+Digital marketing appears in a variety of forms across the internet—from pop-ups on websites to YouTube ads.

-There are two main types of search engine marketing tactics businesses employ to increase traffic: paid and organic.
-Both are effective in their own right, providing a company with two distinct ways to reach its audience.
+Businesses employ two main types of search engine marketing to increase traffic: paid and organic.
+Both are effective in their own right, providing a company with two avenues to reach an audience.

-- Paid.
-Paid search engine marketing (SEM) places sponsored advertisements on the search engine results page (SERP), increasing the likelihood that users will be targeted by those ads compared to finding them organically.
+Paid search engine marketing (SEM) places sponsored advertisements at the top of a search engine results page (SERP).
+This premium real estate increases the likelihood that users will click on your content.

-- Organic.
-Organic search engine optimization (SEO) relies on an understanding of internet traffic patterns and targeted keywords to increase a company’s ability to reach users in a more natural way.
-SEO uses these terms to help improve a website’s ranking, which in turn increases visibility and attracts more customers.
+Organic search engine optimization (SEO) relies on an understanding of internet traffic patterns and targeted keywords to increase a company’s ability to reach users through Google.
+SEO uses informative content to help improve a website’s ranking, which in turn increases visibility and attracts more customers.

 2. Email marketing

-Email marketing is a form of direct marketing that targets groups of current or potential customers.
+Email marketing is a form of direct marketing that targets current or potential customers.
 Similar to direct mail marketing, email marketing delivers promotional materials straight to a person’s inbox.
-These materials take the form of sale solicitations, coupons, promo offers, and donation requests.
+These materials take the form of sale solicitations, coupons, promo offers, and informative content.

 3. Content marketing

 Content marketing is a type of marketing that relies on produced content to incite a specific action in a targeted audience.
 You can use content marketing promote a brand, influence consumer behavior, or build customer loyalty.

 Creating valuable content is an effective form of inbound marketing, which draws viewers to a brand rather than reaching out for their attention.
 Here are a few popular forms of content marketing: